HaniAlshikh/tron/docs/Application.md

 TODO: ideally one diagram one arrow
 TODO: state machine pattern better than dispatcher pattern
 TODO: state pattern for rooms
+TODO: use UDP for the game updates (rpc connection best-effort switch)
+TODO: parallels game tick logic (for example no need to wait for the collision detector)
+TODO: all function musst be used in the sequence diagrams otherwise there are not used
+TODO: write done that for example PlayerUpdate is datatype the encapsulate primitive attributes
+TODO: technical context all libraries (log for example)
 [comment]: <> (\<Runtime Scenario 1\> {#__runtime_scenario_1})

 [comment]: <> (----------------------)